cskarthik22/Notes/AWS/01_IAM/02_IAM_ROLES_POLICIES.md

       2. Permission Policy
   Note: Identity Policy - Controls what that identity can access.
 * Resource Policy - Controls who can access that resource - it has additional attribute in JSON - called Principle.
+  In resource-based policies in AWS, the "principal" element is used to specify which external identities are allowed to access the associated resource.
+The principle can have different values depending on the type of resource it is associated with.
+It can be an AWS account (identified by a 12-digit account ID), an IAM user, a federated user, another IAM role, or even another AWS service.
+By configuring the principle in the resource policy, you can control and define the specific external identities that have permission to access the resource.
+This provides an extra mechanism for managing access to AWS resources beyond identity-based policies, which are associated with IAM users and groups.
   Example: Some services allow storing policy with resources
     1. S3 ( Bucket policy )
     2. Amazon Glacier ( Vault policy )